What to Eat in Ang Mo Kio: A Foodie’s Delish List

 Residents around the neighbourhood patronize this place, especially on a rainy day.
 Well, what can we say?
 A good bowl of hot soup is always the best on rainy days.
 Moreover, they make it even healthier by using herbs, which is good for the body.

 Try ordering their original Bak Kut Teh first to compare it with others they serve in a clay pot.
-You can smell the light herbal aroma from the hot soup.
+You can smell the light herbal aroma of the hot soup.
 Pork, lettuce and mushrooms are thrown in the pot.
 The flavour of the soup penetrates the pork meat well.
 They are giving out a nice flavour to the pork.
 It is a refreshing and healthy dish.

 Obsessive Chocolat Desire: Ice Cream Cafe